 This seminar will explore the criminalization of homelessness—policies in which local governments use systematic arrests of homeless people for relatively minor misdemeanors to drive them out of core urban areas.
 The seminar will have three major aims.
 The first is to examine the large-scale economic and social trends in inequality that contribute to homelessness, and the range of policy responses aimed at preventing or alleviating it.
 The second is to explore the contributions that civil rights litigation can make to supporting constructive policy responses, as well as the limits of litigation as an agent of social change.
 The third is to gain a practical lawyering sense of how social impact litigation is conducted, using as a case study the current consent decree in Pottinger v.
 City of Miami.
 That consent decree limits the power of the police to arrest homeless people for certain misdemeanor offenses they cannot avoid committing while homeless.
 Paper topics will be chosen by the students, but must be approved by the professor.

 There is no book to buy, but you will need the Course Readings and the Pottinger/Statutory Supplement.
 The first installment of each can be found on this page.
-In addition, they will be made available at the Copy Center starting 1/11/19 in the morning.
+Part III of the Readings will be made available at the Copy Center starting 2/1/19 in the morning.